-Workplace Harassment (Mobbing) and Degrading Treatment
+Workplace Harassment (Mobbing) Defence Lawyers

 Criminal defense in the offense of workplace harassment or "mobbing" and degrading treatment under Art.
 173.1 of the Criminal Code: elements of the offense, boundary with ordinary labor disputes and evidentiary strategy.